benisai/Openwrt-Monitoring/README.md

 You will need a Raspberry Pi or other linux server with Docker and Docker Compose.
-Clone this repo to your server. make sure to update the prometheus.yml file with your server IP and router IP. run 'Sudo Docker-Compose.yml up -d'
+Clone this repo to your server. make sure to update the prometheus.yml file with your server IP and router IP.

+>cd Dockerrun

+>'Sudo Docker-Compose.yml up -d'

 This will install Grafana/Prometheus/Collectd-Exporter/AdguardHome/AdguardHome-Exporter.

 Login to grafana and Import the dashboard.
 (OpenWRT-Dashboard.v2.json)